marcusoftnet/marcusoftnet.github.io/_posts/2007-10-29-resharper-for-vbnet-revisited.md

 Ok -
 i'll give
 Resharper
-another try - thanks to Ilya Ryzhenkov who <span id="SPELLING_ERROR_5" class="blsp-spelling-corrected">encouraged me to try again.
+another try - thanks to Ilya Ryzhenkov who encouraged me to try again.
 In all honesty the crasches i experienced were all in a buildscript-file, XML-syntax.